method-inc/rnr-method/README.md

 ## Unstyled Nature

-RN Primitives provides unstyled components, offering a high degree of customization freedom.
+Primitives provides unstyled components, offering a high degree of customization freedom.
 By default, the components come without any predefined styles, allowing developers to seamlessly match their app's aesthetics.

 ## Accessibility

-Accessibility is a significant focus within RN Primitives.
+Accessibility is a significant focus within Primitives.
 We are dedicated to ensuring our components align with accessibility standards.
 Our ongoing efforts involve designing and testing components with appropriate labels, roles, and behaviors, aiming to provide an inclusive user experience.

-### Getting started for contributors
+## Pacakges / Libraries
+ - React (React Native).
+ - NextJs for demo and testing.
+ - Expo for demo and testing.
+ - react-native-web.
+ - radix-ui.
+ - TailwindCSS.
+ - Nativewind.
+ - Tsup for building TypeScript library.
+ - Turborepo to manage & scaling monorepos libraries.

-1. Fork, clone, and install the dependencies with `pnpm`
+1. Install the dependencies with `pnpm`

 ```bash
 pnpm i